Syanne/SampleApplication/README.md

    ```

 # Run application
-Please run both Sample.Auth.Api and Sample.ConsoleApp and follow instructions in Sample.ConsoleApp
+Please run both Sample.Auth.Api and Sample.ConsoleApp and following instructions in Sample.ConsoleApp

 You have a pre-set up user.
 Credentials:
 userName: sampleUser@test.com